Customer Reviews

 Tip #8b: Tumble Brass in a UV Standard Model

-Thumler's Tumblers makes four vibratory tumblers for rock tumbling use.
-They are the UV-10 Mini Bowl, UV-10, UV-18, and UV-45.
-These four machines have working capacities of 4, 10, 18 and 45 pounds, respectively.
+We sell three models of vibratory tumblers by Thumler's Tumblers that are designed for rock tumbling use.
+They are the UV-10, UV-18, and UV-45.
+These three machines have working capacities of 10, 18, and 45 pounds, respectively.
 The UV stands for "Ultra-Vibe".

 How to tell the difference between the "industrial" and "standard" models.